therightstuff/aws-cdk-js-dev-guide/README.md

 It is valuable and necessary to go through the following steps to familiarize yourself with the tools.

+- set up AWS cli tooling
+  - install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
+  - configure your AWS credentials
+    - EITHER set up SSO with amazon's identity center (recommended)
-- create a programmatic user in IAM with admin permissions
+    - OR create a programmatic user in IAM with admin permissions
+- install node.js (i recommend using [nvm](https://github.com/nvm-sh/nvm) to manage multiple versions)
 - if you're using [Visual Studio Code](https://code.visualstudio.com/) (recommended), [configure the AWS toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html)
 - set up credentials with the profile id "default"
 - get the 12 digit account id from My Account in console